 “Great.
 Everyone misses you, Tim.”

 “You’re crazy.
 Why’d you change it?
-Trying to forget who you were and the friends you made.”
+Trying to forget who you are and your old friends?”

 “Naw.
 It’s the new band with my twin step-sisters – The Triplets.
-We’re Amy, Angie and Andy –it just fit right.”
+We’re Amy, Angie and Andy –it just fits right.”

 “No hitting on your sisters, now.”

 “That would be sick.
 We all live together.
-I’m off sex now, anyway.”
+I’m off sex now, anyways.”

-“Sounds like ya miss me,” she suggested hopefully.
-My weird dick perked up again.
+“Sounds like ya miss me,” she suggests hopefully.
+My weird dick perks up again.

 “I do, Flo.
 Seems like you and Hippie are all the friends I have left in Miami.”